root-project/root/documentation/users-guide/AddingaClass.md

 ```

 This pragma statement must be given before `cint/rootcint` reads any
 C/C++ definitions from header files.
-For pure CINT, default is on.
+For pure Cling, default is on.
 For
 ROOT, including `$ROOTSYSDIR/bin/cint`, default is off.
 This feature was
-added from CINT v.5.15.57.
+added from Cling v.5.15.57.
 Before this version, you had to use
 explicitly in the ROOT `LinkDef.h` file the next statement:

 ``` {.cpp}